artarf/git-diff-staged/README.md

 Visual distinction is implemented only with no icons (`Show Icons In Editor Gutter` disabled), i.e. with the left borders and small triangles.

 Staged changes are indicated with dotted left borders.
-Staged deletions are marked by changing the color of the small triangle.
+Staged deletions are marked by changing the color of the triangle.

 Inconsistencies between index and current file are marked with white color and dotted thinner border.
-This usually is a situation that should be corrected by toggling the staged state.
+You can correct these by toggling the staged state.
-These situations can be done by making a change, staging it and then undoing the change.
+This kind of phenomenom can be reproduced by making a change, staging it and then undoing the change.

 ## Commands